...

 Neuromodulation has wide-ranging potential applications in replacing impaired neural function, as a novel form of medical treatment (therapy), and as a tool for investigating neurons and neural function (research).

-Neuromodulation is among the fastest-growing areas of medicine, involving many diverse specialties and impacting hundreds of thousands of patients with numerous disorders worldwide.
+Neuromodulation is among the fastest-growing areas of medicine, involving many diverse specialities and impacting hundreds of thousands of patients with numerous disorders worldwide.

 Neurostimulation devices are clinically applied as…